Introduction to OCaml

 Error/Ok

 keeps us completely in math-land, the return result tells everything.
+Exceptions are not math.

 Lists

-- Finally we can use a real data structure to write some real programs!
+- Finally we can use a real data structure to write some real programs

 - Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.